By Roy Burner - Minister of the Gospel

 Politics without principle; pleasure without conscience; wealth without work; knowledge without character; business without morality; science without humanity; and worship without sacrifice.

-A legendary evangelist of the first Great Awakening, Charles G. Finney, touched upon this subject as well, in saying: If our politics become so corrupt that the very foundations of our government are ready to fall away, the pulpit is responsible for it.
+A legendary evangelist of the first Great Awakening, Charles G. Finney, touched upon this subject, in saying: If our politics become so corrupt that the very foundations of our government are ready to fall away, the pulpit is responsible for it.

 Many have allowed themselves to be controlled by the electronic age we live in; readily available are handheld devices carried about on a daily basis.
 In a ploy to deceive, by the enemy of one's soul (Satan), he is often in control, as that of a puppeteer, to draw one into the sinfulness of man.
 It is a tool of value; but when misused, can become an instrument of Satan.

 Scripture admonishes the believer to be strong in the Lord and in the power of his might; to put on the whole armor of God that you may be able to stand against the schemes of the devil.
 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 Wherefore take the whole armor of God that you may be able to withstand in the evil day, and having done all to stand (Ephesians 6:10-13).